 - RS-422 networks with single, always enabled drivers, do not require bus biasing because the bus is constantly driven

 Many applications need both a RS-232 and RS-485 serial port.
-The dual protocol devices integrate both the RS-232 and RS-485 into a single package.
-The single channel device can be programmed to be either a RS-232 or a RS-485 interface.
-The two channel configuration is very flexible as each channel can be either a RS-232 or a RS-485 port.
+The dual protocol devices integrate both transceivers into a single package.
+The single channel device can be programmed for either interface.
+The two channel configuration is very flexible as each channel can be either port.

 Both 3.3V and 5V supply options are available.
 In-line package and a more compact QFN package are available.
 The QFN package has additional features including a logic supply pin (VL) and selectable RS-485 data rates.
 The RS-232 data rate can operate up to 400kbps.